 - 1 tablespoon olive oil

-Peel and chop the onion and add it to the bowl.
-Seed and roughly chop the chile peppers and add them to the onion/garlic mixture.
+Peel and chop the onion, and add it to the bowl.
+Seed and roughly chop the chili peppers, and add them to the onion/garlic mixture.
 Grind (or process) the mixture to a smooth paste.

 Add the two chopped tomatoes to the mixture.
 Add the wine (to taste) and olive oil.
 Grind (or process) until smooth.
 Stir in the remaining finely chopped tomato.
 Season with salt and pepper to taste.

 - You can store the salsa in the refrigerator for up to one week.